avianleung/FooDecision/README.md

-# MERN_Boilerplate
+# Restaurant Swiper

-Boilerplate code for a MySQL, Express, React, and Node Stack
+Tinder for restaurants